saidvandeklundert/learn/_posts/2021-08-4-rust-data-types-scalar-types.md

 }
 ```

-When we run the above code, we get the following:
+When we run the above, we get the following:

 <pre>
 error[E0384]: cannot assign twice to immutable variable `b`